Mapsonn/Disco.DJ/README.md

-# 🎵 Plug.DJ Clone - Watch Videos with Friends
+# 🎵 Igloo.DJ - Watch Videos with Friends

 A web application to watch YouTube videos in sync with friends, featuring shared queue, virtual disco, and chat.
 Built with Node.js, Express, and Socket.io.